-\subsubsection{Discussion of the Lloyd's Algorithm's adaptation}
+\subsection{Discussion of the Lloyd's Algorithm's adaptation}

-Our adaptation to the classic Lloyd's algorithm is twofold.
+In Algorithm \ref{alg:Adapted-Lloyd's-Algorithm}, we make two adaptations to Lloyd's Algorithm to directly maximize profits.
 First, the optimization metric is different.
-Instead forming the Voronoi Cells and their Barycenters to maximize Euclidean distance of the treatments, we instead map the treatments assignments to profits with aim to maximize expected profits.
-This allows us to maximize profits while simultaneously forming the segments (Voronoi Cells) and their assignment treatments.
-Second, because each feasible treatment is non-zero in one dimension, we include a dimension reduction step where the Barycenter of the Voronoi Cell is projected down to a treatment value in one dimension.
-The final treatment value for each dimension-reduced Barycenter is the treatment value in the dimension that maximizes profits for the cell or segment.
+Rather than forming segments (Voronoi Cells) and their assigned treatments (Barycenters) to maximize Euclidean distance between treatments, we construct both simultaneously to maximize profits.
+Second, since each feasible treatment is only nonzero in one dimension, we include a dimension-reduction step where the Barycenter of the Voronoi cell is projected down to a treatment value in one dimension.\footnote{These are in the last two substeps in Step $k$ of Algorithm \ref{alg:Adapted-Lloyd's-Algorithm}.} For each segment, we choose the treatment dimension that maximizes profits.

-Even through the coarse personalization problem is strictly convex in the treatment values by Proposition \ref{prop:OT-Problem-Convex}, the requirement that treatments are feasible, or are non-zero in one dimension, adds a combinatorial constraint to the problem.\footnote{The dimension-reduction step in Algorithm \ref{alg:Adapted-Lloyd's-Algorithm} leads to discontinuities and possible sudden jumps in the assigned treatments values when the dimension of the assigned treatment changes.
+Even though the coarse personalization problem is strictly convex in the treatment values by Proposition \ref{prop:OT-Problem-Convex}, the requirement that treatments are feasible, or are nonzero in one dimension, adds a combinatorial constraint to the problem.\footnote{The dimension-reduction step in Algorithm \ref{alg:Adapted-Lloyd's-Algorithm} leads to discontinuities and possible sudden jumps in the assigned treatment values when the assigned treatment dimension changes.
 These discontinuous updates arise due to the combinatorial constraint.} As a result, the optimization problem becomes NP-hard and a global optimum is not guaranteed to be found with our algorithm or even with an exhaustive grid search.

-In order to try to mitigate this issue in our empirical example, we (1) run Algorithm \ref{alg:Adapted-Lloyd's-Algorithm} five times with different starting values and choose the best performing run and (2) compare our results from our adapted Lloyd's Algorithm with a more exhaustive search with BFGS.
-We find that the best performing run of our algorithm is very similar to that of the exhaustive search.
-We discuss the difference between our algorithm and the more exhaustive grid search in the next subsection.
+To mitigate this concern, we (1) run Algorithm \ref{alg:Adapted-Lloyd's-Algorithm} five times with different starting values and choose the best performing run and (2) compare our results from our adapted Lloyd's Algorithm with a more exhaustive search using BFGS.
+We find that the best performing run of our algorithm is effectively identical to that of the exhaustive search.
+We discuss the difference between our algorithm and the grid search in the next subsection.